-The CSB degree in Economics has been certified by the Commission for Teacher Credentialing as satisfying subject-matter examination waiver requirements for the State of California Single Subject Credential provided that the student also completes the 90-unit requirements of the Social Sciences Waiver program in addition to the degree requirements for the Economics major.
-This means that the Examination Waiver for Social Sciences has been approved for a CSB graduate in Economics, who has completed the approved 90-unit Social Science Waiver program.
+An approved list of courses in Economics and related subjects has been certified by the Commission for Teacher Credentialing as satisfying subject-matter examination waiver requirements for the State of California Single Subject Credential.
 In addition, the student must be admitted to and must complete the Single-Subject Credential program of the School of Education.

 NOTE: All courses in the department not otherwise designated carry five quarter units of credit.
+Economics major should try to take as many requirements as possible before the economics elections.